 The road then follows the river out to Route 62 at 2 miles.

-Note; Funding was approved in 2020 to continue the trail east along the old rail bed.
+Note; Designs are underway in 2022 to continue the trail east along the old rail bed.
 If you travel right up Route 62 for 0.3 miles you'll see the old RR bridge abutment on your right along with the old RR tunnel.

-Note; Funding was approved in 2022 for construction of the old Clinton Tunnel.
+Note; Designs are underway in 2022 for construction of the old Clinton Tunnel.

 Not sure what the plans are to connect the tunnel to the dam.

 CLICK HERE FOR WACHUSETT GREENWAYS MAP

 CLICK HERE FOR MASS CENTRAL RAIL TRAIL MAP